-When a file or folder icon is selected, choose $Edit \Rightarrow Copy$ (or use its shortcut, $\Re + C$ ) to copy the selected icon to the Clipboard.
+When a file or folder icon is selected, choose Edit-Copy (or use its shortcut, $\Re+C$) to copy the selected icon to the Clipboard.
 Note that this doesn't delete the selected item, but just makes a copy of it on the Clipboard.
-To then paste the copied icon in another location, choose $Edit \Rightarrow Paste$ (or use its shortcut, $\Re + V$ ).
+To then paste the copied icon in another location, choose Edit-Paste (or use its shortcut, $\Re+V$).

-Other methods of copying icons from one place to another include
+Other methods of copying icons from one place to another include these:

-- ✓ Drag an icon from one folder icon onto another folder icon while holding down the Option key.
+✓ Drag an icon from one folder icon onto another folder icon while holding down the Option key.
 Release the mouse button when the second folder is highlighted.
 This technique works regardless of whether the second folder's window is open.
-If you don't hold down the Option key, you move the icon to a new location rather than copy it, as I explain a little later in this section. - ✓ When you copy something by dragging and dropping it with the Option key held down, the cursor changes to include a little plus sign (+) next to the arrow, as shown in the margin.
-Neat! - ✓ Drag an icon into an open window for another folder while holding down the Option key.
-Drag the icon for the file or folder that you want to copy into the open window for a second folder (or removable media, such as a floppy disk). - ✓ Choose File Duplicate (%+D) or Control+click the file or folder that you want to duplicate and then choose Duplicate from the contextual menu that appears.
+If you don't hold down the Option key, you move the icon to a new location rather than copy it, as I explain a little later in this section.

+When you copy something by dragging and dropping it with the Option key held down, the cursor changes to include a little plus sign (+) next to the arrow, as shown in the margin.
+Neat!

+- ✓ Drag an icon into an open window for another folder while holding down the Option key.
+Drag the icon for the file or folder that you want to copy into the open window for a second folder (or other hard disk or removable media such as a USB flash drive). - ✓ Choose File⇒Duplicate (ૠ+D) or Control+click the file or folder that you want to duplicate and then choose Duplicate from the contextual menu that appears.
 This makes a copy of the selected icon, adds the word copy to its name, and then places the copy in the same window as the original icon.
 You can use the Duplicate command on any icon except a disk icon.

 You can't duplicate an entire disk onto itself.
-But you can copy an entire disk (call it Disk 1) to any other disk (call it Disk 2) as long as Disk 2 has enough space available.
+But you can copy an entire disk (call it Disk 1) to any other actual, physical, separate disk (call it Disk 2) - as long as Disk 2 has enough space available.
 Just hold down Option and drag Disk 1 onto Disk 2's icon.
 The contents of Disk 1 are copied to Disk 2 and appear on Disk 2 in a folder named Disk 1.